jonans/jump_bms/README.md

 Tool | Description
 ---- | -----
-tools/canopendump | Simple tool that dumps all device data to text or csv tools/bmsmonitor | Sample code that displays BMS status such as voltage, temperature, and some other unknown data points.
-Demonstrates configuring BMS to automatically push this data when it changes. tools/canspec | Takes the spec file jump_bms_spec.yaml and generates html, markdown, and eds files.
+tools/canopendump | Simple tool that dumps all device data to text or csv tools/bmsmonitor | Sample code that displays BMS status such as power state, voltage, temperature, current, and some other unknown data points.
+Demonstrates configuring BMS to automatically push data at intervals. tools/canspec | Takes the spec file jump_bms_spec.yaml and generates html, markdown, and eds files.

 ### Setup environment